jamswu/tools/README.md

 # tools
-hese are the tools profiles
+There are the tools profiles